hawkeye64/QCarbonCharts/docs/src/pages/contributing/components.md

 ## First steps to contributing

-To contribute a component to QCharts, start by opening a [GitHub Issue](https://github.com/hawkeye64/QCharts/issues).
+To contribute a component to QCarbonCharts, start by opening a [GitHub Issue](https://github.com/hawkeye64/QCarbonCharts/issues).
 Include a detailed description in which you:

 - Explain the rationale
 - Detail the intended behavior